 Refining your Silhouette

 A flat and well-toned tummy is a goal that many women and men strive for through exercise, diet and weight control.
 Despite one's best efforts, the goal of a flat and toned tummy is not achieved.
 There may be loose skin and skin rolls that do not improve, fat deposits on the front and love handles (sides or flanks) that just will not go away despite all your efforts at exercise and diet.
 In these situations, a tummy tuck or abdominoplasty may be recommended to achieve your goals.
-A tummy tuck re-contours the abdomen by removing loose skin, stretch marks, fat bulges and repairs the abdominal muscles.
-This restores the abdomen to a more normal flat contour that is better proportioned to your body type and weight.
+Dr. Adrian Lo is a top board certified plastic surgeon in Philadelphia, and specializes in abdominoplasty here in Philadelphia and the South Jersey region.
+Dr. Lo explains "a tummy tuck re-contours the abdomen by removing loose skin, stretch marks, fat bulges and repairs the abdominal muscles.
+This restores the abdomen to a more normal flat contour that is better proportioned to your body type and weight."

 Tummy Tuck Patient 1